gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 }
 ```

-while this works, it is a significiant reduction in expressivity since one has
+This work but exhibits a significiant reduction in expressivity since one has to
-to consume /all/ of self causing one to be unable to access the rest of the
+consume /all/ of self causing one to be unable to access the rest of the fields
-fields of self later in the function.
+of self later in the function.
 E.x.:

 ```swift
 extension S {